DanHodgson12/Sumerata-Designs/README.md

 - A contact form containing the following inputs:
   - Name
   - Email
-  - Textarea - where users can request a design idea
+  - Text-area - where users can request a design idea
   - Checkbox - where users can sign up to the weekly newsletter
   - Submit button